DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 Our application is centered around CO2 consumption data that is uploaded by the user.
 Once the upload is final it must be approved.
 First then it appears in the final destination table that holds the accumulated CO2 consumption per year.
 Importing consumption data consists of two parts:

 * Import Header
   The header summarizes an import.
-It contains important general importing and approving details such as user and timestamps.
+It contains important general details for import and approval such as user and timestamps.
 The state of the import controls the overall business process.
 The following values are possible:

   * Pending - Import has been done but the figures are not ready for approval
   * Finalized - Figures are ready for approval